More to do on cyber-security: half of UK businesses suffer cyber-security breach

 Emily has represented clients at every stage of the criminal process from investigation to appeal and confiscation.
 She has extensive experience acting in matters involving Serious Fraud Office investigations into complex fraud, corruption and money laundering.

-Arising from her experience acting on behalf of organisations in both regulatory and criminal proceedings, Emily has specific expertise in handling the process of disclosure from both prosecution and defence perspectives.
-She wrote a chapter on disclosure in "Kingsley Napley: Serious Fraud Investigation and Trial".
+Arising from her experience acting in both regulatory and criminal proceedings, Emily has specific expertise in handling the process of pre-hearing disclosure from both prosecution and defence perspectives.

 Emily qualified as a barrister and solicitor in New Zealand in 1999 having studied law and criminology at Victoria University of Wellington.
 She qualified as a solicitor in England and Wales in 2003.